-SOCAL - DENSITY LARGE TREES
+SOCAL - INDEX OF LARGE TREE PRESENCE

 Metric Definition and Relevance: Large trees are important to forest managers as they have a greater likelihood of survival from fire, provide sources of seed stock, wildlife habitat, and contribute to other critical processes like carbon storage and nutrient cycling.
 Large trees are often the focus of management in order to protect existing ones and to foster future ones.
-In consultation with National Forests, "large trees" have been designated as greater than 30" dbh.
+In consultation with National Forests and within the California Wildlife Habitat Relationships (CWHR) model, "large trees" in the Southern California region have been designated as greater than 30" dbh (diameter at breast height).
+The data provided are an estimate of the frequency of trees within a 30 meter pixel expressed as a percentage.